FOR SCIENTISTS & RESEARCHERS

 long-range coherence phenomena

-3. Universal Constituent Laws (Structural Transformation Operators)
+3. Universal Component Laws (Structural Transformation Operators)

 -